45 Facts You Never Knew About America’s First Ladies

 Edith Roosevelt was good-natured

 Despite not being a booze enthusiast herself, Mrs. Roosevelt was against Prohibition and always requested that cocktails be served at her parties in the White House.
+Pair some cocktails with one of these favorite recipes from First Ladies.

 Helen “Nellie” Taft is responsible for the capital’s cherry blossoms